7 classic paranormal TV series with gifted characters

 — The show’s intro

-The child prodigy was raised in “The Center”, a secret facility built for experimenting on special children and adults, in fictional Blue Cove, Delaware.
-Jarod escaped their custody as an adult after he realized his captors used his research for nefarious reasons.
-While trying to find his real identity and reconnect with his family, he leveraged his extraordinary skills to assist those he encountered, seeking to rectify injustices and make the world a better place.
+Pretender showed Michael T. Weiss as Jarod, a chameleon-like genius who could inhabit any identity and master any career.
+The child prodigy was raised in “The Centre”, a secret facility built for experimenting on special children and adults, in fictional Blue Cove, Delaware.
+Jarod ran away after he found out they were using his work for nefarious reasons.
+While he searched for his family, he used his amazing skills to help people, fight injustice, and make the world better.

-At the same time, Jarod had to evade the operatives sent to recapture him: Andrea Parker portrayed Miss Parker (the daughter of the head of The Centre), Patrick Bauchau starred as Sydney (a psychologist who raised Jarod), and Jon Gries played Broots (a computer expert).
+At the same time, Jarod had to evade the operatives sent to recapture him: Miss Parker, the daughter of the head of The Centre, (Andrea Parker), Sydney, the psychologist who raised Jarod, (Patrick Bauchau), and Broots, the tech expert (Jon Gries).

 Profiler (1996-2000)

-Profiler followed the exploits of the FBI's fictional Violent Crimes Task Force based in Atlanta, Georgia.
-The first three seasons of this grim paranormal cop show starred Ally Walker as forensic profiler Dr. Samantha “Sam” Waters, a borderline-empathic criminal profiler.
-In her mind, she could “see” the thoughts of the perpetrators and their victims.
+Profiler followed the exploits of the FBI’s fictional Violent Crimes Task Force based in Atlanta, Georgia.
+The first three seasons of this grim paranormal mystery show starred Ally Walker as forensic profiler Dr. Samantha “Sam” Waters, a borderline-empathic criminal profiler.
+In her mind, she could ‘See’ a crime through the eyes of both victim and killer.

 As one of the first police shows, Profiler had a series-wide arc that involved “Jack of All Trades”, an elusive serial killer fixated on Sam (he killed her husband pre-show).
 In season four, Jamie Luner took the lead as Dr. Rachel Burke, who possessed a similar gift as Sam.
-Her central antagonist for Rachel Burke emerged as the elusive crime kingpin named Damian Kennasas.
-The culmination of the series came with the shutdown of the VCTF, marking a poignant conclusion to this narrative.
+Her central antagonist was the elusive crime kingpin named Damian Kennasas.

 Recommended article